- This event has passed.

 Susanna Horng is a mother, writer, and Clinical Professor in Liberal Studies at NYU who lives in NYC.
-Her work has appeared in Bennington Review.
-She was a 2018 NYSCA/NYFA Artist Fellow in Fiction, a Jerome Hill Artist Fellow in Literature 2021-2023, and teaches writing and critical creative production at NYU.
+Her work has appeared in Bennington Review, The Rumpus, and Minerva Rising.
+She has been supported by Catwalk Art Residency, a NYSCA/NYFA Artist Fellowship in Fiction, and was a Jerome Hill Artist Fellowship in Literature.

 This event is open to: